 This reduction in vulnerabilities dramatically reduces the burden on teams responsible for investigating and mitigating potential security issues.

-If you want to dive straight in, you can browse through the images on our GitHub repository, which all come with usage instructions.
-These images should integrate easily into existing pipelines.
+If you want to dive straight in, you can browse through Chainguard Images by signing into the console.
+Chainguard Academy features usage guidance and instructions for authenticating to access our Public Images.
 Signatures and SBOMs can be retrieved with the cosign tool.
-Here’s an example with our nginx image:
+Here’s an example with our nginx Image:

 If you made it this far and have been asking yourself what the heck we mean by undistro – you’re in luck.
 We refer to Wolfi as an undistro because it is not a full Linux distribution designed to run on bare-metal, but a stripped-down one designed for the cloud-native era.
 Most notably, we don’t include a Linux kernel, instead relying on the environment (such as the container runtime) to provide this.